Skip to content

 Customer Management Main Screen

-Navigate to Operations > Customers from the main sidebar to access the Customer Management interface.
+Navigate to Catalog > Customers from the main sidebar to access the Customer Management interface.

 Key Interface Elements: